 - Catholic non-parish families

 Students entering Elementary grades will have their academic, therapy and/or behavioral records reviewed by our Student Advisory Committee before acceptance.

 BAPTISMAL AND BIRTH CERTIFICATES

 A Baptismal Certificate and a Birth Certificate must be presented at the time of registration.

 Arkansas Law requires all pupils entering school to have been successfully vaccinated.
 For a list of current required Arkansas vaccinations go to www.healthy.arkansas.gov and click on immunization schedule.
 If you have any further questions, please feel free to call the school office at 835-0771.

 AGE FOR FIRST GRADE AND KINDERGARTEN

 When a family is moving or withdrawing from school for any reason, the parents must submit a letter to the principal stating the reason for leaving and the planned date of departure.
 The same procedure should be used if the family is not returning for the next school year.
+A $300 withdrawal fee will be assessed for families withdrawing during the school year.
 All financial obligations will need to be fulfilled before any student records will be processed and/or forwarded to parents and/or new school.
-Also any textbooks, Library books, athletic/club uniforms, propety of IC School, etc will need to turned into IC before student records will be processed.
+Any textbooks, Library books, athletic/club uniforms, property of IC School, etc will need to be turned into IC before student records will be processed.

 TEACHER REQUEST AND CLASSROOM REQUEST